jrvafiades-netizen/SeleniumExample/README.md

 Selenium Example - Using Selenium with C#.NET to test [newbalance.com](https://www.newbalance.com/) with self-healing selectors
 ===============

-Automated testing of New Balance web pages with Selenium and C#.NET.
-My past experience with C# is limited, so I built this small project to prove I can work with and understand the language.
+Automated testing of New Balance web pages with Selenium and C#.NET, featuring self-healing selectors with a bespoke implementation based on healenium.
+An LLM is not integrated, but can be via the SelfHealingDriver Class.

 ## Current Tests